right-rudder/suncity-astro/src/content/blog/sun-city-aviation-academy-part-141-certification.md

 ## A Milestone for the Sun City Team

-Earning Part 141 certification represents months of coordination between instructors, administrators, and maintenance personnel—all working to meet and exceed FAA expectations.
+Earning Part 141 certification represents months of coordination between instructors, administrators, and maintenance personnel, all working to meet and exceed FAA expectations.
 The achievement highlights not only Sun City’s commitment to compliance, but also its **passion for elevating aviation education in South Florida**.

 Students now benefit from a program that blends **structure and flexibility**, combining rigorous FAA standards with the individualized guidance that has defined the academy since its founding.